UK CAA & Dual Licensing

 In December 2019, Upset Prevention and Recovery Training (UPRT) became a CAA requirement.
 For student pilots, this means having to pass a short UPRT course as part of your commercial training.

-At Leading Edge, we’ve always recognised the importance of upset prevention and recovery as part of flight training so our in-house, CAA approved, Advanced UPRT course has been specially designed to give both and student pilots the ultimate introduction to UPRT.
+At Leading Edge, we’ve always recognised the importance of upset prevention and recovery as part of flight training so our in-house, CAA approved, Advanced UPRT course has been specially designed to give both LEAP and modular student pilots the ultimate introduction to UPRT.

 What happens during AUPRT?